The Courtneys of Curzon Street: Production

 It was originally known as Scarlet and Pure Gold.
 The film was produced at the Shepperton Film Studios in Surrey.
-The title was changed when the film was released in the U.S. and in other countries', having been screened in many European countries and Scandinavia.
+The title was changed when the film was released in the U.S. and in other countries, having been screened in many European countries and Scandinavia.

 Reception

 Box office

 It was the most popular film at the British box office for 1947.
 According to Kinematograph Weekly the 'biggest winner' at the box office in 1947 Britain was The Courtneys of Curzon Street, with "runners up" being The Jolson Story, Great Expectations, Odd Man Out, Frieda, Holiday Camp and Duel in the Sun.
+The same magazine said the team of Wilcox, Neagle and Wilding "have built up a team that has captured the affection and esteem of practically all classes of audiences.
+The highbrows may disagree with the verdict, but the film industry is determined to carry on, whether they approve or not, and while the world is waiting for them to write the perfect script, Herbert Wilcox and Company are more than playing their parts in maintaining boxoffice receipts."

+As of 30 June 1949 the film earned £328,668 in the UK of which £238,731 went to the producer.